WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 not permitted, the client or server MUST end the call before rollover.
-This means that the combination of call URI, direction (client to server, or server to client), channel number, and sequence number represent a unique identifier in space and time for media packets.
+This means that the combination of call URI, direction (client to server, or server to client), channel number, and sequence number represent a unique identifier for media packets.

 ## Sending and Receiving Media